DHL orders 10 Tesla Semi electric trucks, mainly for shorter routes

-SEATTLE (Reuters) - Deutsche Post AG’s (DPWGn.DE) DHL and Fortigo Freight Services Inc, one of Canada’s largest fleet management companies, said on Tuesday they have pre-ordered Tesla Inc’s (TSLA.O) electric truck unveiled earlier this month to test on limited routes.
+SEATTLE, Nov 28 (Reuters) - Deutsche Post AG’s DHL and Fortigo Freight Services Inc, one of Canada’s largest fleet management companies, said on Tuesday they have pre-ordered Tesla Inc’s electric truck unveiled earlier this month to test on limited routes.

 High-profile logistics and transportation customers like fleet operator J.B.
-Hunt (JBHT.O) and retailer Wal-Mart Stores Inc (WMT.N) have also said they would give the Tesla Semi, unveiled on Nov.
+Hunt and retailer Wal-Mart Stores Inc have also said they would give the Tesla Semi, unveiled on Nov.
 16, a try.

 The Semi, scheduled for rollout in 2019, is Tesla’s next step to move the economy away from fossil fuels through electric cars, solar roofs and power storage.